 Open up the program, and plug your both iPhone and Google Android handset to the computer.

-Select your [iPhone name] that you want to transfer music (or any other file) to Google Pixel phone in the upper left side of the screen as source device; if you want to get music off your Google phone and copy to your iPhone, pick [Google phone name] from there instead.
+Select your [iPhone name] that you want to transfer music (or any other file) to Google Pixel phone in the upper left side of the screen as source device.

 Step 2: Select Music files from Music tab